Child Custody Schedules

 Below are some things you should consider and what a judge might consider regarding a custody schedule:

-Do I have to go to court if we can’t agree on a custody schedule?
+Do I have to go to court if we can’t agree on a child custody schedule?

 Yes, if you can’t agree on custody, you will have to go to court if you want to have a binding custody schedule that each parent is ordered to follow.
 Each parent has a constitutional right to parent their children.
 In other words, if you are separated and you have no signed parenting agreement or court ordered custody schedule, either parent can have physical custody of the child.
 For instance, if you drop off your child at school, and the other parent picks your child up from school and takes the child to that parent’s private residence, you do not have the legal right to go to the other parent’s home and take the child without a court order or the express consent of the other parent.
 In some unfortunate cases, when things like this happen, it can have detrimental effects on the children and their relationship with each parent.